SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The biggest Bay Area 4th of July activities are along the northern waterfront in San Francisco.
 On July 4, you will find a variety of things to do in Fisherman's Wharf at Pier 39, Ghirardelli Square, and venues all around the district.

-You can listen to live music, enjoy family friendly activities, take a cruise, and save with food and drink specials all day long.
+You can listen to live music, enjoy family-friendly activities, take a cruise, and save with food and drink specials all day long.
 The event ends with a large fireworks display over the water.
-It starts at around 9:30 pm and lasts for about 30 minutes.
+It begins around 9:30 pm and lasts approximately 30 minutes.

-The event draws hundreds of thousands of people, so make sure you arrive early for the best spot!
+The event draws hundreds of thousands of people, so be sure to arrive early to secure the best spot!

 More: Find out more about the fireworks show and what else there is to do in San Francisco this Fourth of July holiday